NeleWandel/TDS/docs/source/API.rst

 | The command :meth:`Unlock` enables them again.
 .. method:: SetDate(day, month, year)
 | Changes the internal date of the oscilloscope. ``day`` and ``month`` must be two digits, ``year`` must be four digits.
+.. method:: SetTime(time='00:00:00')
+| Changes the internal time of the oscilloscope.
+Time must be given in the format hh:mm:ss.
+.. method:: Time()
+| Returns the current internal time of the oscilloscope.
 .. method:: Undo()
 | Reverses all changes done by :meth:`AutoSet`.
 This does affect any changes made after the automatic adjustment.
 .. method:: Unlock()